skyflaren/lol-meta-health/_site/README.md

 ## Hypothesis Testing

 **Null Hypothesis:** The average change in meta health throughout a season zero.
 **Alternate Hypothesis:** The average change in meta health is negative.
-This means the meta is getting healthier Throughout the season.
+This means the meta is getting healthier throughout the season.
 **Test Statistic:** Our test statistic is the average change in meta health, calculated by finding what proportion of the meta the top 50 champions make up per patch, then averaging the difference between them.
 **Significance level:**  We chose a standard 0.05 or 5% significance **P-value:** 0.369
 - This was computed with 1000 simulations

 <iframe src="assets/p-val.html" width=800 height=600 frameBorder=0></iframe>

 **Conclusion:** We see here that our results were not significant, meaning we fail to reject the null and cannot say if riot is making the meta healthier throughout the season.
 We would like to mention the observed average health change is slightly positive, implying metas actually get slighty more unhealthy as the season progresses.
 As stated with our analysis this is not statistically relavent and is not proof of anything, though it could represent the force of players makign the meta less healthy as they figure out optimal strategies.

 ---